psf/pyperf/doc/perf.rst

 Metadata
 ========

-The :class:`~perf.text_runner.TextRunner` class collects metadata in each worker process.
+The :class:`TextRunner` class collects metadata in each worker process.

 Benchmark: